LoomZero/zero-tracker/readme.md

 ## 3.1. - Add another Redmine Connection via project

 - Create a project in toggl https://track.toggl.com/projects
-- Use `tracker redmine add` if you have already a fallback connection choose your project
+- Use `"tracker redmine add"` if you have already a fallback connection choose your project
 - Fill in all api parameters
-- Add project to trackings and use `tracker transmit`
+- Add project to trackings and use `"tracker transmit"`